vrugtehagel/yozo.ooo/src/docs/index.md

 The [`<title>`](/docs/components/title/) element here defines the name of our component, so that we'll be able to use it as `html`<my-component>`` (the filename does not have to match this).
 We also render some content through the [`<template>`](/docs/components/template/) element, so that we can see our custom element come to life.

 Next, since our page does not yet know that this file exists, we'll need to tell Yozo to process this file.
-To do that, we'll need to call [`register()`](/docs/register/) like so:
+To do that, we'll need to call [`register()`](/docs/register/).
+Yozo also offers a way of automatically discovering and processing components using [`register.auto()`](/docs/register/auto/), but for now, let's register `tag`my-component`` explicitly:

 ```js
 window.yozo.register('./my-component.yz');